atlosdotorg/atlos/docs/content/docs/Technical/api.md

 - `status`, the incident's status.
 By default, the incident will be created as `"To Do"`.
 If you include this field, you can set the incident to one of: `"To Do"`, `"In Progress"`, `"Ready for Review"`, `"Help Needed"`, `"Completed"`, or "`Canceled"`.
 - `restrictions`, an array of the incident's restrictions.
 If you include this field, you can set the incident to one or both of `["Hidden", "Frozen"]`.
 - `tags`, an array of the incident's tags.
 If you include a value not yet present in the project, that tag will be created and applied to the incident.
-- `urls`, which should contain a list of urls to be archived as distinct pieces of source material.
-Unlike the other fields listed here, validation of URLs fails silently: if an invalid URL is included in this array, Atlos will create the incident without the relevant piece of source material.
+- `urls`, which should contain a list of URLs to be archived as distinct pieces of source material.
+URLs must begin with "https://" or "http://".
 For more granular control over source material metadata, we recommend using the [source material creation endpoint](#create-a-new-piece-of-source-material) and the [source material metadata update endpoint](#set-source-material-metadata).

 Note that it is not currently possible to set an incident's Assignees or deleted status from this endpoint.